The People Part

 Software companies are people companies

 The cold reality of software feels scientific and data oriented.
 It can look like the processes and goals are so rigid, so sharp that the potential for creativity and human input is squeezed out of existence.
 But nothing can be further from the truth.
 Walk into a software company and you will quickly feel the chaos of potential.
 Any active software company is teeming with human creativity.
 This teeming can be unto the lamentable end of a misery factory or the elevated potential of a balanced sustainable company.
-I have worked in and ran both types and I strongly urge you, dear reader, to fight for the later.
+I have worked in and ran both types and I strongly urge you, dear reader, to fight for the latter.
 Balanced companies elevate their people to the ideal of what it means to live in a vocation – to be used in one’s gifting.

 Every person has unique gifts.
 Regardless of whether you think these come from God or by accident or some other permutation, all of us know the pain of doing something you were not meant to do.
 We have language for this; it’s called misery.
 Founders have a special task.
 Not only are they charged with carving a marking into stone, but they also must do this with a team.
 It is possible to ‘succeed’ by some measure while caring little for the people who join you on the journey.
 But I contend that this is a poor ideal of the future; it is a penumbra on a hot day when you want shade.
 Lean into your people and the outcome can become truly meaningful.